 Most assuredly.
-According to a 2018 report from the Bureau of Labor Statistics (BLS), the median weekly wage for full-time workers over the age of 25 was $1,401 for those who earned a master's degree compared to $1,173 for those whose highest level of education was bachelor's degree.
-That’s a difference of nearly $12,000 annually.
+According to a 2018 report from the BLS the median weekly wage for full-time workers over the age of 25 was $1,401 for those who earned a master's degree compared to $1,173 for those whose highest level of education was bachelor's degree.* That’s a difference of nearly $12,000 annually.
 In addition, jobs that require a master’s degree are expected to grow more than 18% through 2022.

 Read more about the value of a master’s degree.

 No. Accessibility to education is at the core of Southern New Hampshire University’s mission.